Cart

 • Output smoothness

-Modern cars rely heavily on sensor signals that produce waveforms — not steady voltages.
+Modern vehicles rely heavily on sensor signals that produce waveforms, not just steady voltages.

 • Crankshaft sensors